 The mySciLEARN Reading Progress Indicator reports use Reading Progress Indicator, our integrated assessment tool, to measure gains.
-RPI assessments help measure the impact of Fast ForWord program intervention.
+RPI assessments help measure the impact of Fast ForWord intervention.

 For each assessment, Reading Progress Indicator assesses national percentile scores and grade equivalent scores, along with the percent correct in each reading skill area.
 Gain scores are available for students who have taken at least one follow-up assessment.
 A student’s overall gain score reflects improvement from the initial assessment to the latest follow-up assessment.

 The scores in Reading Progress Indicator are based on the results of a calibration study in which Reading Progress Indicator was administered to a large, nationally representative sample of students.
 This sample was selected to include students of different ethnicities, and students from all regions of the United States.
-Fast ForWord program use was not considered in the selection process.
+Fast ForWord product use was not considered in the selection process.
 Normalized scores were developed based on the performance of the students in this study.

 Grade equivalent scores provide a general idea of how a student is performing with reference to younger and older students who took the same test.
 For example, a very advanced third grader might earn a grade equivalent score of 5.3 on the level 2-3 RPI assessment.
 This score means that the student performed as well as an average fifth grader who took the same test three months into the school year.
 A third grader who earns a score of 5.3 is performing well above average on third grade level material (at the 83rd percentile, to be precise), yet this does not mean the student is ready for fifth grade level material.

 The Reading Progress Indicator grade equivalents were developed by a professional psychometrician based on data from the RPI norming study.